 In order to facilitate the most effective operation and the objectivity of the risk management system, the RMF is operationally independent from risk-taking functions.
-The RMF reports directly to the Chief Executive Officer and has direct access to the RMC, the ALIAC and the Board, in order to ensure its operational independence and safeguard its ability to escalate important issues.
+The RMF reports directly to the Chief Executive Officer and has direct access to the ALIAC, RCC and the Board, in order to ensure its operational independence and safeguard its ability to escalate important issues.

-2.1.2 Material changes in the system of governance over the reporting period
+2.2.2 Material changes in the system of governance over the reporting period